If you are experiencing success in your financial life, how do you bring others in your family along with you?

 You can do this by setting and communicating clear parameters of how much you can contribute.

-Then anticipating this “expense” in your budget to the extent that you can.
-And wherever possible, helping your family member to explore more lasting solutions to build up their own agency and confidence.
+Then anticipate this “expense” in your budget to the extent that you can.
+And wherever possible, help your family member to explore more lasting solutions to build up their own agency and confidence.

 Join our free email community to get our newsletter with actionable tips and interesting reads to help you navigate your finances and career.